7 Ways The Bridal Fashion Industry Can Be More Size-Inclusive! #loveeverybody

 7. Show real brides in all shapes and sizes across your social channels.

-The media plays a role in all of this too.
+The media plays a role in all of this, too.
 That’s why The Knot and WeddingWire are making strides to show and feature more plus-size brides and models across our social channels and magazine.
 In fact, plus-size swimsuit model Hunter McGrady will be on the cover of the next issue of The Knot Magazine!
-“When we started putting together our fashion issue, our main goal was to make sure it felt as inclusive as possible—and we wanted the conversation around size inclusivity to be a part of that,” says The Knot Editor In Chief, Kristen Maxwell Cooper.
-“We’re not doing everything right at The Knot just yet, but we are holding ourselves accountable and hoping that by leading conversations around the topic of inclusivity that we will bring about change.”
+“When we started putting together our fashion issue, our main goal was to make sure it felt as inclusive as possible—and we wanted the conversation around size inclusivity to be a part of that,” says The Knot Editor-in-Chief, Kristen Maxwell Cooper.
+“We’re not doing everything right at The Knot just yet, but we are holding ourselves accountable and hoping that by leading conversations around the topic of inclusivity, we will bring about change.”

-Have an idea to add into the mix?
-Post about it on Instagram using the hashtag, #loveeverybody – and let’s keep the conversation going!
+Have an idea to add to the mix?
+Post about it on Instagram using the hashtag #loveeverybody—and let’s keep the conversation going!

 Let's grow your business together!